• Home

 GLASS SCULPTURE

-Her deep connection with glass began during a stained-glass class in college.
-She continued with her new stained-glass hobby until she took another glass class where she fell in love with kiln-formed glass.
-Twenty-five years later, Lynleigh's love affair with glass has morphed into her full-time profession and she declares that she is living her dream!
+At university, Lynleigh took a stained-glass class to fulfill her art requirement to get her science degree.
+By the end of the semester, she had found her deep connection with the translucent beauty of color that only glass could give.
+She continued with her new stained-glass hobby until she took another glass class at Santa Ana community college where she fell in love with kiln-formed glass.
+Throughout Lynleigh’s career as professional Geologist; glass was her every evening, every weekend, every vacation hobby.
+Thirty years later, Lynleigh's love affair with glass has morphed into her full-time profession and she declares that she is living her dream!

 She has won several awards including first place in the nationwide Glass Craft Expo and third place at the Beverly Hills Art Show.
-Her unusual glass sculptures are shown in several southern California galleries and she is the glass instructor for the nonprofit Orange County Fine Arts association.
+She was honored to be featured in the July/August 2024 Glass Art Magazine with a center-fold spread.
+She shows her unusual woven glass sculptures at prestigious art festivals throughout the year and is a private glass instructor.

 myglasscanvas.com